Criminal Record Check BC

-A person whose criminal record suggests they present a risk of physical or sexual abuse to children or a risk of physical, sexual or financial abuse to vulnerable adults will not have access to these groups.
+Upon adjudication by the Deputy Registrar, a person who is found to present a risk of physical or sexual abuse to children or a risk of physical, sexual or financial abuse to vulnerable adults will not generally have access to these groups.

-To support British Columbia’s non-profit sector, volunteer organizations that are not covered by the act, but have volunteers working with children or vulnerable adults, can have criminal record checks done by the CRRP for free.
+To support British Columbia’s non-profit sector, volunteer organizations that have volunteers working with children or vulnerable adults, can have criminal record checks done by the CRRP for free.

-To help police provide a common approach to record checks, the Ministry of Justice has developed model policy guidelines (PDF).
-The guidelines detail the type of information police should or should not release about the findings of a criminal record check.
-The BC Association of Chiefs of Police endorses the guidelines.
+To help police provide a common approach to record checks, the Police Information Check Guidelines were developed.
+The guidelines detail the type of information police should or should not release about the findings of a police information check.
+The BC Association of Chiefs of Police has endorsed the guidelines.

 The CRRU is a policing unit within the Combined Forces Special Enforcement Unit of BC (CFSEU-BC).
 Given that CRRA checks involve a search of law enforcement databases, and as access to these databases is restricted to law enforcement agencies, the agreement between the Province and the RCMP enables the CRRP to collect necessary information from the CRRU to inform the risk and clearance decisions made within the CRRP.